CS35L/bar-backend/docs/design.md

 Backend API starts with `/api` route.

-Since this is a documentation mostly for unexperienced developers and mostly students, I will write it in a less *serious* way.
+Since this is a documentation mostly for inexperienced developers and mostly students, I will write it in a less *serious* way.

 *So **bear** my weird sense of humor when writing documentations - we're **bruins!***  `// see?
 I've already started!`